Chart Color Schemes

 Clifton Beach is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Clifton Beach, as evaluated at the latest Census, consisted of 72.3% houses and 27.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 80.8% houses and 19.2% other dwellings.
-Home ownership in Clifton Beach was at 37.0%, with mortgaged dwellings at 31.3% and rented ones at 31.7%.
+Dwelling structure in Clifton Beach, as evaluated at the latest Census, comprised 72.3% houses and 27.7% other dwellings.
+In comparison, Non-Metro Qld had 80.8% houses and 19.2% other dwellings.
+Home ownership in Clifton Beach was 37.0%, with mortgaged dwellings at 31.3% and rented dwellings at 31.7%.
 The median monthly mortgage repayment was $1,820, higher than Non-Metro Qld's average of $1,733.
-Median weekly rent in Clifton Beach was $365, lower than Non-Metro Qld's figure of $390.
-Nationally, Clifton Beach's median monthly mortgage repayment is lower at $1,820 compared to Australia's average of $1,863, and median weekly rent is also lower at $365 compared to the national figure of $375.
+The median weekly rent in Clifton Beach was $365, lower than Non-Metro Qld's figure of $390.
+Nationally, Clifton Beach's mortgage repayments were lower at $1,820 compared to the Australian average of $1,863, and rents were less at $365 compared to the national figure of $375.

 Frequently Asked Questions - Housing